scimma/IAM/Instructions/JoinInstitute.md

 Your name and email address will be filled in with information that we got when you logged in.
 You may change any part of it.
 Note that the email address must be valid or you will not be able to complete the enrollment.
 Also, your name will appear in various contexts, so if you have a name preference (e.g. Jim vs James), you can adjust it here.

+#### Confirming your email address
+Once you have submitted your enrollment, you will receive an email from the system asking you to confirm your email address.
+The email will have the subject "SCiMMA Institute: Please verify your email" and will be from registry@cilogon.org.
+You just need to click on the link to confirm.
+When you do, you will be taken to a page where you might see some more processing messages, and then to a landing page that with information about what happens next. is the end of your enrollment process.

+#### When your enrollment is confirmed
+When your enrollment has been approved by a manager for your organization, you will receive an email with the subject "SCiMMA Institute: registration approved" from registry@cilogon.org.
+Follow the instructions in the email to clear your browser of the unapproved account information and take advantage of the feature in COmanage.